Professional Development for Educators

 By: Greytak, E. A., Kosciw, J. G., & Boesen, M. J.

 In: Journal of School Violence, issue 12, issue 1

-Abstract: Ensuring a safe and welcoming school environment for all students, including lesbian, gay, bisexual, and transgender (LGBT) students, is an important responsibility of educators.
-Yet research indicates that educators regularly fail to take action in the face of anti-LGBT bias and are often not equipped to address these issues.
-Professional development training programs are becoming a popular method for developing educators' capacity to support LGBT students and combat anti-LGBT bias.
+Abstract: Ensuring a safe and welcoming school environment for all students, including lesbian, gay, bisexual, transgender and queer (LGBTQ) students, is an important responsibility of educators.
+Yet research indicates that educators regularly fail to take action in the face of anti-LGBTQ bias and are often not equipped to address these issues.
+Professional development training programs are becoming a popular method for developing educators' capacity to support LGBTQ students and combat anti-LGBTQ bias.
 However, little is known about the effectiveness of these training programs.
-This article reviews the current literature on in-service professional development regarding LGBT issues and examines findings from an evaluation of a district-wide training program.
+This article reviews the current literature on in-service professional development regarding LGBTQ issues and examines findings from an evaluation of a district-wide training program.
 Results suggest that a brief training can be effective in changing beliefs and self-efficacy.
 The findings also demonstrate the different needs and training effects for various groups of educators (teachers, administrators, and school-based mental health providers).
 This article then provides recommendations for research and practice.